-ARABIC NEWS BULLETIN (Continuing Pathway - Semester 1 and Semester 2)
+80. Subject Name: Arabic News Bulletin (Continuing Pathway - Semester 1 and 2)

-Arabic Broadcast News Reporting introduces students to current ideas and skills used in video and audio-based journalism.
+Description of the Learning: Arabic Broadcast News Reporting introduces students to current ideas and skills used in video and audio-based journalism.
 It adopts a hands-on approach with emphasis on researching stories and interviews.
 Students will be able to focus on their area of interest such as sports, weather or current affairs both locally and internationally.

-This unit has a strong emphasis on application of skills through small group work and production of news bulletin.
-It also develops student's audio and video reporting skills by using industry equipment and software.
+This unit has a strong emphasis on the application of skills through small group work and production of a news bulletin.
+It also develops students audio and video reporting skills by using industry equipment and software.
 This will allow students to develop their presenting skills and enhance their technological abilities.